King's Lynn railway station

 King's Lynn railway station is the northern terminus of the Fen line in the east of England, serving the town of King's Lynn, Norfolk.
 It is 41 mi 47 chain from and 96 mi 75 chain measured from London Liverpool Street.

-The station and all trains calling here are operated by Great Northern (with service to and from .)
+The station and all trains calling here are operated by Great Northern.

 It has been the only station in the town since the closure of South Lynn railway station in 1959.